apache/lucene-solr/solr/contrib/langid/README.txt

 Dependencies
 ------------
-This contrib depends on Tika Core, which is part of extraction contrib.
+The Tika detector depends on Tika Core (which is part of extraction contrib) The Langdetect detector depends on LangDetect library
-The easiest is thus to first install extraction contrib and then langid.
-Alternatively you can include tika-core manually on your classpath.